shridharssg/NodeJs/Part2.md

 By default, libuv uses a thread pool with 4 threads, but this number can be changed by setting the UV_THREADPOOL_SIZE environment variable.
 This means that you can increase or decrease the number of threads in the thread pool depending on the requirements of your application.

+we are allowed to change the default value of 4 threads to anything up to 1024 threads.
+We achieve this by setting the UV_THREADPOOL_SIZE Node variable.
 ---